 I’m not bringing the topic of purgatory up to encourage people to adopt Catholic theology (although if Catholic theology is biblical we should by all means accept it).
 I’m bringing it up because there are some biblical passages that relate to this concept of purgatory and they need to be examined because people inevitably wonder if these texts are connected to the subject of eternal damnation.

 The Bible teaches that a spiritually born-again Christian is given the “gift of righteousness” through Christ (Romans 5:17 & 2 Corinthians 5:21).
-Because of this gift of righteousness, the believer becomes “righteous” in God’s sight or, we could say, in-right-standing with the LORD.
+Because of this gift of righteousness, the believer becomes “righteous” in God’s sight or, we could say, in-right-standing with the LORD (Colossians 1:22).
 If the believer happens to sin, he or she would no longer be “righteous.”
 We have scriptural instructions for when this inevitably occurs: “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness” (1 John 1:9).

 According to this verse, if we confess our sins—admit and turn from them—God will faithfully forgive us and purify us from all unrighteousness.
 If the LORD purifies us from all unrighteousness we’ll obviously be righteous again, that is, in-right-standing with him.

-Here’s the point: What if a legitimate born-again believer dies with unconfessed sin in his or her life?
+Here’s the point: What if a legitimate spiritually-regenerated believer dies with unconfessed sin in his or her life?
 Because the sin was never confessed it would not have been forgiven.
 The believer would not therefore be purified from all unrighteousness.
 Consequently, he or she would have to be purified of this unrighteousness sometime after he or she dies.